-A War for Peace: the Arab-Israeli Conflict
+Fighting for Peace The endless Arab-Israeli conflict

-The greeting 'shalom' is Hebrew for peace.
-In Yiddish it is 'sholem'.
-The word refers to a state of affairs, one of well being, tranquillity, prosperity, and security.
-When Israelis are asked, "Why is sholem used for both 'hello' and 'good-bye'?"
-They say, "Because, we have so many problems that half the time we don't know whether we are coming or going."
-This describes the mood of many Israelis as they seek peaceful solutions for the seemingly endless conflict with the Palestinians.
+"Shalom" is the Hebrew word for peace.
+In Yiddish it is sholem.
+It refers to a state of affairs, one of well-being, tranquillity, prosperity, and security.
+When Israelis are asked, "Why is sholetn used for both 'hello' and 'good-bye'?" they say, "Because we have so many problems half the time we don't know whether we are coming or going."
+This describes the mood of many Israelis as they seek solutions for the seemingly endless conflict with the Palestinians.
 The key to the lack of shalom is the very existence of the state of Israel.

-Geographically it is only a small sliver of land.
-Yet, the Middle East was never the same again after the birth of Israel.
+Geographically it's a tiny sliver of land.
+Yet, the Middle East changed indelibly after Israel's birth.
 Why?
-Because we are not dealing only with political issues, but also with profound theological questions.
-Since they are so extremely complex, I will focus only on four defining issues, which block the path to peace.
+Because the issue is not only political; it is profoundly theological as well.
+Since the issues are complex, we'll focus on four defining issues blocking the path to peace.